Junko Tabei: 1975 Everest expedition

 Although the team had originally planned to send two women up to the peak of Everest (accompanied by a sherpa), a bout of altitude sickness meant that the team's sherpas could not carry the number of oxygen bottles required to accommodate two climbers.
 Only one woman could continue.
 After much discussion, Hisano nominated Tabei to complete the climb.
 Nearing the peak, Tabei was furious to discover that she would have to cross a thin, hazardous ridge of ice that had gone completely unmentioned in accounts by previous expeditions.
 She crawled along it sideways, later describing it as the most tense experience she had ever had.
 Twelve days after the avalanche, on 16 May 1975, with her sherpa guide Ang Tsering, Tabei became the first woman to reach the summit of Everest.

 Tabei was showered with attention as a result of her achievement.
-In Kathmandu, a parade was held in her honour.
+In Kathmandu, a parade was held in her honor.
 On her return to Japan, she was received at the Tokyo airport by thousands of cheering supporters.
 She received messages from the King of Nepal and the Japanese government, a television miniseries was made about the Everest expedition, and Tabei made personal appearances across Japan.
 However, Tabei remained uncomfortable with this level of fame.
 She later told media that she preferred to be remembered as the 36th person to summit Everest: "I did not intend to be the first woman on Everest."